 I started to implement intermittent fasting in early 2017, and found it to be extremely beneficial.
 My body composition changed as I leaned out more, but more importantly I found that the clarity I experienced was amazing and my energy was very consistent, as was my mood.
 I very rarely get sick or catch colds.

 But my food journey was to take me further still.
 In October 2017 I decided to see what would happen if I removed ALL plant material from my diet.
 I had read a lot online and there was a growing body of individuals experiencing some incredible health issues due to this way of eating.
 It was to be an experimental month.
 So I started to eat fatty meats, fish, eggs, and a limited amount of raw cheese and stopped taking any supplements.
 To cut a long story short, a month into “carnivory” my sense of smell and taste returned!
-I am now 6 months into this way of eating and I can still smell and taste.
+I am now over a year into this way of eating and I can still smell and taste.
 I feel strong and healthy, but of all the things I wasn’t anticipating it was this!
 I have a few theories about why – which I am planning to put into a book, so watch this space!!
 It is, however, important to implement this way of eating properly, and everyone is different in their response, depending upon their starting point and health issues.
 This is why I developed the ROAR! program, to help people find their way safely and effectively.

 My Fitness Journey